toyo97/rgbd-domain-adaptation/README.md

 # RGB-D Domain Adaptation
 _Machine and Deep Learning Project @ Politecnico di Torino, Italy_

-> The purpose, the achieved results and the theory behind these experiments are thoroughly explained in the [project report](#)
+> The purpose, the achieved results and the theory behind these experiments are thoroughly explained in the [project report](https://github.com/toyo97/rgbd-domain-adaptation/blob/master/report.pdf).

 1. [Requirements](#requirements)
 2. [Usage](#usage)